 Tresiba or Lantus may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take either drug.

-Before using Tresiba or Lantus, talk with your doctor if you have any of the following conditions or health factors.
+Before using Tresiba or Lantus, talk with your doctor if you are pregnant, breastfeeding, or have any of the following:

 - hypoglycemia (low blood sugar)